dotnet-IGet/IGet/README.md

 ```

 #### Example 2
 You may want multiple handlers to have certian behaviour, for example logging their execution time.
-You could create a base class for (a subset of) your handlers:
+You could create a base class for (a subset of) your handlers (but also see the next example if you'd rather use decorators):
 ```csharp
 public abstract class BaseHandler<THandler,TRequest, TResponse>
     where THandler : notnull